mendix/cf-mendix-buildpack/README.md

     cf set-env <YOUR_APP> JAVA_VERSION 8

+### Configuring Custom Runtime Settings

+To configure any of the advanced [Custom Runtime Settings](https://world.mendix.com/display/refguide6/Custom+Settings) you can use setting name prefixed with `MXRUNTIME_` as an environment variable.

+For example, to configure the `ConnectionPoolingMinIdle` setting to value `10`, you can set the following environment variable:

+    cf set-env <YOUR_APP> MXRUNTIME_ConnectionPoolingMinIdle 10

+If the setting contains a dot `.` you can use an underscore `_` in the environment variable.
+So to set `com.mendix.storage.s3.EndPoint` to `foo` you can use:

+    cf set-env <YOUR_APP> MXRUNTIME_com_mendix_storage_s3_EndPoint foo

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 5.15+ you can use sticky sessions or starting with Mendix 6 you can start Cluster Support (BETA).
 See below on how to activate both these settings.